gilzamir18/AI4U/doc/introductionENG.md

 ![figure](img/demo1basicagentconfig.png)

 *Figure 9.
 Agent settings.
 The Remote option indicates that the agent will communicate with a remote controller (a Python script).
-The *Max Steps Per Episode* option indicates the maximum number of time steps per episode.*
+When remote is unchecked, you have to use either the NeuralNetController (to load a neural network directly into Godot) or a WASDMoveActuator combined with RBMoveActuator or RBMoveActuator2D (to control the agent directly through the keys W, A, S, D, J and U).
+The last option is excellent for testing the game physics before training the agent.
+The Max Steps Per Episode option indicates the maximum number of time steps in an episode.*

 Figure 10 shows the current structure of the project.